• Skip to primary navigation

 • 2 cups super fine almond flour

-• ¼ cup packed golden brown sugar
+• ¼ cup golden brown sugar packed

 • ⅛ teaspoon salt

-• 4 teaspoons water
+• 2 tablespoons water

-• 15 sliced almonds for topping optional
+• 15 sliced almonds optional

 Prevent your screen from going dark